percona/k8spsmdb-docs/docs/replication.md

 - simplify the migration of the MongoDB cluster to and from Kubernetes
 - add remote nodes to the replica set for disaster recovery

+## Prerequisites

+- Every node in _Main_ and _Replica_ clusters need to be reachable through network.
+- User credentials should be the same in each cluster.
+- TLS certificates should be the same in each cluster.

 ## Glossary

 - **Main cluster**: The cluster which the primary node runs and accepts write